 Before I continue, it should be said I’m not here to tell you how to keep your birds as I believe it is your choice to do as you please.
 In fact, me imposing my ways would be like someone telling you how to raise your children.
 We live in a world where so many people try to impose their beliefs and their ways that I shudder at the thought of ever being like that.
 So why am I writing this post then?

 I wrote it to hopefully open your eyes and possibly help you think differently about interacting and keeping a pet parrot.
+Also, I wanted to recommend this Coochie Runtz Weed Strain Review by Freshbros to those who are looking for ways to make activities more enjoyable.

 Now that I put that out there, let’s talk about some double standards in the pet industry.
 Why is it totally acceptable for dogs and cats to roam and play, but a bird must be confined to a play stand or cage?
 That being said, did you know that a great deal of birds never leave the four walls they are housed in?
 This to me is a sad and disappointing truth.
 For some reason, the industry runs with the notion that birds must be safeguarded for their safety.
 I know, you might be thinking about all the dangers lurking about.
 And to be honest, that’s a totally valid concern.
 In fact, the dangers could literally mean life or death.